genepattern/tfsites.AnalyzeGenomeMPRA/docs/v1/index.md

     - If `True`, the genomic coordinates in the input GWAS file are 0-indexed (sequence numbering starts at 0).
 If `False`, they are 1-indexed (sequence numbering starts at 1).
 - **SNV Effect (string)**
     - `default = None`
     - Specify one or more mutation types to analyze.
 SNV mutations can either increase (optimize) or decrease (sub-optimize) the affinity, delete a binding site, or create a binding site.
-Therefore, the possible mutation types are inc, dec, denovo, and del.
-This option also takes the value all if the user would like to analyze all of the listed mutation types.
+Therefore, the possible mutation types are `inc`, `dec`, `denovo`, and `del`.
+This option also takes the value `all` if the user would like to analyze all of the listed mutation types.
 - **Optimization Threshold (float)**
     - `default = 1`
     - Affinity fold-change threshold for affinity-increasing mutations.
 Only SNVs with fold change above this threshold will be reported.
 By default, all SNVs will be reported.